A Sample of Active Galactic Nuclei with Intermediate-mass Black Holes Extended to $z \approx$ 0.6: Introduction

+Motivated by these open questions, considerable effort has been devoted to identifying accreting IMBHs in the nearby Universe.
 The identification of IMBHs presents significant observational challenges, even at low redshifts, primarily due to their intrinsically low luminosities.
-Moreover, emission from the star-forming regions in the late-type host galaxies of IMBHs often obscures and severely contaminates the signatures of active galactic nuclei (AGNs), further complicating the detection.
+Moreover, emission from the star-forming regions in the late-type host galaxies of IMBHs often obscures and severely contaminates the signatures of AGNs, further complicating the detection.
 Despite these challenges, targeted studies over the last two decades have successfully identified a growing number of low-mass AGNs.
-One particularly effective approach involves detecting AGNs through broad emission lines, such as \ha\ and \hb, which trace high-velocity gas within the broad-line region surrounding the black hole.
-The widths of these lines, combined with the nuclear luminosity, enable black hole mass estimation, providing a direct diagnostic of black hole mass.
-The studies by \citet{NGC4395_Filippenko2003}, \citet{Barth2004}, and \citet{gh04,gh07} first demonstrated the efficacy of using the broad \ha\ line to identify IMBHs, establishing a robust sample of accreting black holes with masses below $2\times10^{6}$ \msun.
+One particularly effective approach involves detecting AGNs through broad emission lines, such as \ha\ and \hb, which trace high-velocity gas within the broad-line region surrounding the BH.
+The widths of these lines, combined with the nuclear luminosity, enable BH mass estimation, providing a direct diagnostic of BH mass.
+The studies by \citet{NGC4395_Filippenko2003}, \citet{Barth2004}, and \citet{gh04,gh07} first demonstrated the efficacy of using the broad \ha\ line to identify IMBHs, establishing a robust sample of accreting BHs with masses below $2\times10^{6}$ \msun.
 Subsequent studies have expanded these efforts using larger spectroscopic surveys, uncovering hundreds of accreting IMBHs \citep[e.g.,][]{dong12,Reines2013,liu18,Pucha2025}.